Regular Tree Algebras

 a condition that is decidable. \end{proof}

-As an example of how to use syntactic algebras we derive a characterisation of the class of \emph{commutative} tree languages.
+As an example of how to use syntactic algebras let us derive a characterisation of the class of \emph{commutative} tree languages.
+For space reasons, we defer more substantial applications to a forthcoming article~\cite{BlumensathYY}.
 We say that a tree~$s$ is a \emph{permutation} of the tree~$t$ if $s$~is obtained from~$t$ by rearranging the successors of every vertex.
 Formally, we call a function $\sigma : \dom(s) \to \dom(t)$ a \emph{permutation} if it is bijective and it preserves the successor and sibling relations.
 Then $s$~is a \emph{permutation} of~$t$ if there exists some permutation $\dom(s) \to \dom(t)$.
 A language $L \subseteq \bbT\Sigma$ is \emph{commutative} if it is closed under permutations.
-Note that this is not the same as saying that $L$~is closed under rearranging the successors of a single vertex (or finitely many of them). \begin{Thm} A regular tree language $L \subseteq \bbT_n\Sigma$ is commutative if, and only if, its syntactic algebra~$\frakA$ satisfies the equations
+Note that this is not the same as saying that $L$~is closed under rearranging the successors of a single vertex (or finitely many of them). \begin{thm} A regular tree language $L \subseteq \bbT_n\Sigma$ is commutative if, and only if, its syntactic algebra~$\frakA$ satisfies the equations

-for all $a \in A_m$, $m < \omega$, and all permutations $\sigma : [m] \to [m]$. \end{Thm} \begin{proof} $(\Leftarrow)$ Note that the quotient morphism $\varphi : \bbT\Sigma \to \frakA$ recognises~$L$.
+for all $a \in A_m$, $m < \omega$, and all permutations $\sigma : [m] \to [m]$. \end{thm} \begin{proof} $(\Leftarrow)$ Note that the quotient morphism $\varphi : \bbT\Sigma \to \frakA$ recognises~$L$.
 If $s$~is a permutation of~$t$, we have $\varphi(s) = \varphi(t)$.
 Hence, $s \in L \Leftrightarrow t \in L$ and $L$~is commutative.

 $(\Rightarrow)$ Fix an element $a \in A_m$ and a permutation $\sigma : [m] \to [m]$.
 We have to show that